Fulk II, Count of Anjou: Life

-The Angevins, Fulk II included, had become particularly adept at establishing marriage alliances that furthered their goals.
-His father, Fulk the Red had arranged his marriage to Gerberga, daughter of Geoffrey of Nevers and Aba.
+By this time, the Angevins, Fulk II included, had become particularly adept at establishing marriage alliances that furthered their goals.
+His father, Fulk the Red, had arranged his marriage to Gerberga, daughter of Geoffrey of Nevers and Aba.
 Among other things, this alliance enabled Fulk to open the doors towards Aquitaine for his daughter, Adelaide-Blanche, to marry a future king of France (Aba was likely a daughter of William I, Duke of Aquitaine, and Engelberga, thus of royal blood) and for his son Guy to become Bishop of le Puy.